-These correspond to the following: \begin{enumerate}[label=(\roman*)] \item a fast-rising pulse with duration, $\tau_{0}$.
-The constants, $a_{t}$ and $b_{t}$, determine a linear increase in flux from a relative value of 10--50\% with respect to the peak; \item a short plateau with duration, $(\tau_{1} - \tau_{0})$, having constant peak flux, $c_{t}$; \item an initial power-law decay phase having a temporal index, $\alpha_{t}$.
-The duration of this phase relates to the typical prompt duration expected for long \grbs, denoted by $\tau_{2}$; and \item a long-lasting second power-law decay phase, which extends into the afterglow.
-This phase is characterised by a temporal index, $\beta_{t}$.
-It is smoothly connected to the early decay via the constant, $d_{t}$. \end{enumerate}
+These correspond to the following: \begin{enumerate}[label=(\roman*)] \item a fast-rising pulse with duration, $\tau_{0}$; the constants, $a_{t}$ and $b_{t}$, determine a linear increase in flux from a relative value of 10--50\% with respect to the peak; \item a short plateau with duration, $(\tau_{1} - \tau_{0})$, having constant peak flux, $c_{t}$; \item an initial power-law decay phase having a temporal index, $\alpha_{t}$; the duration of this phase relates to the typical prompt duration expected for long \grbs, denoted by $\tau_{2}$; and \item a long-lasting second power-law decay phase, which extends into the afterglow; this phase is characterised by a temporal index, $\beta_{t}$; it is smoothly connected to the early decay via the constant, $d_{t}$. \end{enumerate}

 We generate different realisations of temporal profiles per \grb, based on randomised values of the parameters, as listed in Table~\ref{table:survey_summary}.
-In addition, we add noise on the level of a few per cent to each phase of the profile.
+In addition, we add noise on the level of a few percent to each phase of the profile.
 A representative sample of light curves is shown in Fig.~\ref{fig:light_curves}.

 As indicated, the choice of temporal decay indices is impactful.
-Choosing a steep spectrum (\ie a high value of $\alpha_{t}$) results in significant relative enhancement of the early-time flux.
-We correspondingly choose a range of values which limits the variance of our sample in brightness.
-On average, peak-magnitudes are about $2$~mag brighter than those at $t = \powB{2}$~\secnd, and about $3$~mag brighter than those at $\powB{3}$~\secnd.
+Choosing a steep spectrum (\ie a high value of $\alpha_{t}$) results in significant relative enhancement of the early time flux.
+We correspondingly choose a range of values that limits the variance of our sample in brightness.
+On average, peak magnitudes are about $2$~mag brighter than those at $t = \powB{2}$~\secnd, and about $3$~mag brighter than those at $\powB{3}$~\secnd.